Collaborations outside the Doherty Institute

 We are leaders and partners in nationally distributed Centres of Research Excellence funded by the NHMRC, including the Australian Partnership for Preparedness Research on Infectious Diseases Emergencies (APPRISE), the Australian Centre for Research Excellence in Malaria Elimination (ACREME), and Policy Relevant Infectious Disease Simulation and Mathematical Modelling (PRISM2).
 These Centres engage closely with the Sydney led Centre of Research Excellence in Emerging Infectious Diseases (CREID) and the Darwin based consortium focused on Improving Health Outcomes in the Tropical North (Hot North)

 (03) 8344 0633 | email@example.com

-Professor Jodie McVernon is a physician with subspecialty qualifications in public health and vaccinology.
+Professor Jodie McVernon is the Director of Doherty Epidemiology and a lead for the Public Health cross-cutting discipline at the Doherty Institute.
+She is a physician with subspecialty qualifications in public health and vaccinology.
 She has extensive expertise in clinical vaccine trials, epidemiologic studies and mathematical modelling of infectious diseases, gained at the University of Oxford, Health Protection Agency London and The University of Melbourne.
 Her work focuses on the application of a range of cross-disciplinary methodological approaches including mathematical and computational models, to synthesise insights from basic biology, epidemiological data and sociological research.
 These models advance understanding of the observed epidemiology of infectious diseases and inform understanding of optimal interventions for disease control.